The Lewis Chessmen

 What is their history?

-The chessmen were found in the vicinity of Uig on the Isle of Lewis some time before 11 April 1831.
+The chess pieces were found in the vicinity of Uig on the Isle of Lewis some time before 11 April 1831.
 The precise findspot seems to have been a sand dune where they may have been placed in a small, drystone chamber.

 The assemblage was initially shown at the Scottish Antiquaries Society in Edinburgh which hoped to acquire it but was unsuccessful in its fundraising efforts.
 The dealer offering the hoard for sale, Mr T.A.
 Forrest, then approached the British Museum who acquired it between November 1831 and January 1832.